ryanallen/words-of-my-perfect-teacher/README.md

 Of all negative actions&mdash;be they external breaches of the [pratimoksa](#pratimoksa) vows, inner transgressions of the bodhicitta training, or secret violations of the [tantric](#tantric) [samayas](#samaya)&mdash;there is not one, however serious, that cannot be purified by confession.

 In the [sutras](#sutra), the [Buddha](#sakyamuni) tells several stories illustrating this point.
 For instance, there is the tale of the [brahmin](#brahmin) Atapa, who was known as [Angulimala](#angulimala), "Garland of Fingers."
 Angulimala killed nine hundred and ninety-nine people,<sup>[174](#174)</sup> but then cleansed himself of those actions through confession and attained the state of [Arhat](#arhat) in that very lifetime.
-There is also the case of [King Ajatasatru](#darsaka), who killed his father, but later repaired his crime through confession and attained liberation, having experienced the sufferings of hell only for the time it take s a ball to bounce once.
+There is also the case of [King Ajatasatru](#darsaka), who killed his father, but later repaired his crime through confession and attained liberation, having experienced the sufferings of hell only for the time it takes a ball to bounce once.

 <details id="174"><summary>Note <sup>174</sup></summary>Angulimala, who had been given a false teaching that he would gain liberation by killing one thousand people and collecting a finger from each, had already killed nine hundred and ninety-nine, and was on his way to complete the thousand by killing his mother when he met the Buddha, whom he tried to kill instead.
 Because of the Buddha's powers, he was unable to attack him.
 Then the Buddha spoke to him and turned his mind to the Dharma.</details><br>